-SECTION 12.
-All personnel, other than actual participating contestants, shall be restricted to a designated reserved area.
+SECTION 13.
+All personnel, other than actual participating contestants, shall be restricted to a designated reserved zone.

-a.
-For dual meets, this zone shall be at least 10 feet from the mat and scorer's table.

-- b.
-For tournaments, a six-foot restricted zone shall be placed in two diagonally opposite corners of the mat.
+- a.
+For dual meets, this zone shall be at least 10 feet from the mat and scorer's table. - b.
+For tournaments, an eight-foot restricted zone shall be placed in any two corners of the mat.
 A maximum of three team personnel will be permitted in the restricted area.
-If three team personnel are used, one must be a physician or certified athletic trainer with proper credentials. - c.
+If three team personnel are used, two must hold coaching credentials and one must be a properly credentialed medical person.
+A chair will be placed behind the coaches for a credentialed medical person.
+Unauthorized team personnel in the corner shall be penalized according to Rule 4-13-d. - c.
 Coaches and medical personnel may leave this zone only to (1) approach the scorer's table to correct the score or time or to ask for an interpretation of score or time, (2) approach the scorer's table to question the referee's application of a rule, or (3) move toward the mat during a charged timeout or at the end of a match.
+(See 4-15.)

-(See 4-14.) - d.
-Failure to comply will be treated in the following manner: first violation-warning; second violation-warning; third violation-deduct one team point; fourth violation-deduct two team points; fifth and subsequent violations-deduct two team points and remove individual(s) involved from the premises.
+d.
+Failure to comply will be treated in the following manner: first violation-warning; second violation-warning; third violation-deduct one team point; fourth and subsequent violations-deduct two team points and remove individual(s) involved from the premises.

 These offenses are accumulated per institution throughout each dual meet and for the duration of multiple duals and tournaments, including dual meet tournaments.
 Penalties for control of the mat area and for questioning the referee shall be cumulative and sequential.